 It’s that moment when you are so tired you reach for something, anything, to eat that will give you a little boost of energy.
 Food is energy but food cannot replace rest.
 If you are mentally or physically overtired, it can be very difficult to stop overeating.

 Aim to sleep 7-8 hours per night and embrace good sleep hygiene.
 Just like any healthy habit, give yourself time to create better sleep habits.

 From the time we were small we have been rewarded with food.
 A winning tee-ball game or an aced exam were all our parents needed to break out the ice cream!

 As we become adults, this habit can linger in our lives.
 And, it can become much more pervasive.
 If we are looking for an excuse to eat, just about any event can be a means for reward.

 For many, simply making it through the day feels like a reason to reward.
-For years I hung onto my nighttime snack, something I saw as a way a treat myself for getting from point A to point B.
+For years I hung onto overeating at night, something I saw as a way a treat myself for getting from point A to point B.

 Food can be a nice treat but frequent rewards with it can hinder our goals.